sthlmj/devnotes/GIT_GERRIT.md

 A Git project can be thought of as having three parts:

-A Working Directory: where you’ll be doing all the work: creating, editing, deleting and organizing files A Staging Area: where you’ll list changes you make to the working directory A Repository: where Git permanently stores those changes as different versions of the project The Git workflow consists of editing files in the working directory, adding files to the staging area, and saving changes to a Git repository.
-In Git, we save changes with a commit, which we will learn more about in this lesson.
+A Working Directory: where you’ll be doing all the work: creating, editing, deleting and organizing files </br>
+A Staging Area: where you’ll list changes you make to the working directory</br>
+A Repository: where Git permanently stores those changes as different versions of the project</br>
+The Git workflow consists of editing files in the working directory, adding files to the staging area, and saving changes to a Git repository.
+In Git, we save changes with a commit.

 `git status`
 In the output, notice the file in red under untracked files.
 Untracked means that Git sees the file but has not started tracking changes yet.